 Call it sane curating.
 Call it yet one more insistence on the century's relevance at the end of the century.
 Either way, if the Modern has a bad Y2K problem, this exhibition will definitely find out.

 Like the whole, each concentration ignores chronology.
 Works sit side by side according to theme, comparing subjects and styles.
 In addition, a handful of works from later decades slip into the mix.
-A contemporary photo of a standing male bather hangs near Cézanne's oil painting.
+A contemporary photo of a standing male bather hangs near Paul Cézanne in oil.
 Another image of man, Vir Hiroicus Sublimus, the 1951 abstraction by Barnett Newman, even greeted me on the way in.
 Well, in line with random access, make that one way in.

 Timelessness, a sense of play, an openness to technology, and an urge to document itself—all go into the Modern's latest act of self-definition.
 If the Met cannot distinguish two centuries in its nineteenth-century galleries, the Modern claims the future entirely for itself.
 If the Whitney's two-part millennial drowns first art and then American history itself in cultural values, the Modern tosses historical narrative out the window.